• StarLighter Probe qPCR Master Mix (Universal)

 • High GC template amplification ability

-• High amplification efficiency, early Ct value
+• High amplification efficiency and early Ct value

 • High signal-to-noise ratio and high sensitivity for low copy detection

-Application
+Product Application

 • Gene expression analysis

-• SNP and Allele Typing
+• SNP and allele typing

 • Validation of sequencing and microarray results

-Product composition
+Product components

 Product Performance